distributed-system-analysis/run-perf/docs/source/scripts.rst

 Charts
 ------

-Charts are very useful to imagine the usual spread and to inspect how the builds behave under different conditions.
+Charts are not generated by default but can be enabled via ``--html-with-charts``.
+Especially when multiple profiles as well as tests are executed they can be quite useful, but they add quite a big amount of javascript code, which is why they are not enabled by default.

 First section is "Overall mean" and it includes all (primary) tests.
 Left chart shows number of results per given category, the right chart shows statistic data about each category (minimum, 1st quantile, median, 3rd quantile and maximum).
 Scrolling down you'll see the same charts that include results of only some of the tests, for example focussing only on results executed under TunedLibvirt profile, or using tcp_stream uperf test.

 CSV
 ===